Cosmopolitan localism: Transition Design and Cosmolocalism

+Examples

 An example of the successful use of open sources within communities is the local production of wind turbines.
 Based on open technologies that are available on the Internet, local communities in various countries around the world self-organized and assembled wind turbines from scrap materials to power local hospitals, schools or private homes.

 For example, in Greece, in a small mountain village, a local community built a wind turbine to provide sustainable energy to the only hospital, since the village is located in a place difficult to access for electrification.
 In this example, if the state were to solve this problem, then most likely years would pass from the decision to electrify the village in the mountains to the end of the construction of expensive infrastructure, which would cost at least several million dollars.
 However, self-organization and the principles of cosmolocalism allowed this village to solve its problems within 3–4 months, while the cost of a homemade wind turbine does not exceed a few thousand dollars.
 This example shows how cost-effective the development of cosmolocalism can be.
 This will not only significantly reduce unnecessary government spending on expensive projects, but also use natural resources as sustainably and efficiently as possible.

 This concept does not completely change the current dominant paradigm of capitalism but is its new form.
 Paradigm experts such as Carlota Perez argue that capitalism is still the most optimal economic structure of society, but it requires new forms and solutions, such as the transition to subscription-based long-term products with updates, products of the sharing economy, recycled products, etc. This will preserve the concept of free market relations, increasing economic efficiency, but at the same time will affect a more sustainable and efficient use of resources in this new form of capitalism.

 The main reason why these concepts are so important is the use of non-renewable resources of the Earth.
 For example, energy consumption is growing faster than global GDP every year, and given the development of artificial intelligence technologies that require many times more electricity, this trend will noticeably worsen.
 At the same time, by 2023, renewable energy sources make up no more than 15% of all sources used.

+Critiques

+Critiques from the Local Futures Movement discussed the techno-solutionist tendency of cosmo-localism and its insufficient criticism of the global techno-economic system.
+They added that the characterization of "relocalization as an inward-looking movement is false [and] relocalization has historically been internationalist as a movement of change and invested in transnational solidarities."

+Michael McCallum offers another critique that emphasized the inclination of cosmolocal discourse to rely on the dualism of socialism and capitalism instead of moving towards genuine pluriversalism and commons-, and conviviality-based practices.